jijoel/web-development-notes/laravel.md

     find app/ -type d | xargs chmod o-w chmod +x vendor/bin/*

+I like setting up a .gitignore file so that some files and folders won't be loaded into a git repository.
+Here are my settings:

+    # Laravel
+    /bootstrap/compiled.php
+    /vendor

+    # Composer
+    composer.phar
+    composer.lock

+    # OS
+    .DS_Store

+    # Configuration
+    /app/config/staging
+    /app/config/production

+    # Codeception
+    _*

 Laravel configuration information stored in `project/app/config`.
 Each file here returns an array with configuration information (closures are OK).
 Access it at any time with `Config::get`.
 Use the file name and array key: